• Skip to content

 Your formal offer of a place at Brighton will be sent to you via Student View, so it’s important to activate your university user account and check Student View regularly.

-You will receive an email letting you know when the status of your application changes, and will be able to see your offer and any conditions attached to it in the information on your offer tab in Student View.
+You will receive an email letting you know when the status of your application changes and you’ll be able to see your offer and any conditions attached to it in the ‘Information about your offer’ page in Student View.

-We can also send you your offer letter through the post, upon request.
+Upon request, we can also send you your offer letter through the post.

 8. Respond to your offer